"Captivating, Becci Wallace carries you away"

 "Original, artful alignment of folk and hip-hop elements"

 - Celtic Connections

 "There is one very serious song writer/lyricist"

 -- Edinburgh Advertiser

 Becci is known for her unique vocals, tight harmonies and thought provoking lyrics.
-She has been broadly featured on STV Glasgow, BBC Radio Scotland, Celtic Connections and features in various stages in Festivals across the UK, including Wicker Man, Electric Fields, Kelburn, Doune The Rabbit Hole, Lindesfarne and Audio Soup to name a few.
+She has been broadly featured on STV Glasgow, BBC Radio Scotland, BBC Radio Six Music, Celtic Connections and features on various stages in Festivals across the UK, including Wicker Man, Electric Fields, Kelburn, Doune The Rabbit Hole, Lindesfarne, Deouch n Doris, Soulfest, Junction 1, West End Festival, The Edinburgh Fringe, Chester Music Festival, Queens of Art and Audio Soup to name a few.